How to Increase Cold Email Responses by 25%

 Having multiple CTAs can make your email seem scattered and unfocused.

-By having just one CTA, you’ll be able to keep your email focused on a single goal, which will make it more effective.
+By having just one CTA, your email will be more effective because it will be focused on a single goal.

 3) It’s more persuasive

-When you have multiple CTAs in an email, it can make the recipient feel like you’re trying to sell them on too many things at once.
+When you include multiple CTAs in an email, the recipient may feel like you’re trying to sell them on too many things at once.

 Having just one CTA allows you to be more convincing and focus your sales pitch on a single product or service.